fleur-de-lis-github/Wheel-Of-Fortune/README.md

 Every player has a set of prizes (none at the start of the game)

 ## Scenario
-The goal is to guess a phrase within a category.
+The goal is to guess a phrase within a category. <br>
 For example:
 `Category`: Artist & Song

 `Phrase`: Whitney Houston’s I Will Always Love You